LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Proposed Hybrid Models

 \section{Proposed Hybrid Models}

-We propose novel, fast, accurate, and generalizable ML approaches for QoR estimations of logic synthesis flows, exploiting spatio-temporal information.
+We present LOSTIN, a novel, fast, accurate, and generalizable ML approach for QoR estimations of logic synthesis flows, exploiting spatio-temporal information.
 Two models are explored: \textcircled{ {1}} a GNN for spatial information learning, armed with a supernode to encode temporal information (Section \ref{sec:gnn-virtual}); \textcircled{ {2}} a hybrid model, composed of a GNN for spatial learning and an LSTM for temporal learning (Section \ref{sec:gnn-hybrid}).